nalaseivad/captainginja.github.io/jokes/crap-jokes.md

 also make you smile.
 In America these are generally known as "Dad jokes" but I don't see why fathers should have a monopoly on them.
 Anyone can tell them, what matters is that they are crap.

 Here's a selection.
-Be warned, some of these are not in the best possible taste, but they are still funny.
+Be warned, some of these are not in the best possible taste, but they're still funny.

 &nbsp;